Pandora: Documentation en: Netflow

-To find out if a dependency is missing just run the main script with the -h option, and if an error appears instead of a help window it means that dependencies are missing.
-With this error you can see what they are and you can install them with CPAN or directly by downloading the Perl packages from the official repositories of each distribution.
+To find out if a dependency is missing, just run the main script with the -h option, and if an error appears instead of a help window, it means that dependencies are missing.
+This error also shows which ones are missing and they can be installed with CPAN or directly by downloading the Perl packages from the official repositories of each distribution.

-From the binary part of Pandora NTA based on NTOP (Pandora-NTOP), you can obtain the code for its compilation from the public repository of github (https://github.com/pandorafms), or use one of the precompiled binaries that are distributed in the Pandora FMS modules library in (https://pandorafms.com/library).
-It is distributed by default in the ISO images of Pandora FMS installation from NG 733.
+From the binary part of Pandora NTA based on NTOP (Pandora-NTOP), you may obtain the code for its compilation from the public github repository (https://github.com/pandorafms), or use one of the precompiled binaries that are distributed in Pandora FMS module library in (https://pandorafms.com/library).
+It is distributed by default in the ISO images of Pandora FMS installation from NG 733 onwards.

 Parameters accepted by command line

 -h: Shows help. -f: Path of the configuration file.
 It is not necessary because the default configuration can be used.
 The user must have read permissions on the file.

 Parameters of the Configuration file pandora_nta.conf